crgeary/javascript-starter/README.md

-# Node Starter
+# JavaScript Starter

-A starter template for my node repositories.
+A basic starter template for JavaScript repositories.

 ## License